openmfe/website/src/pages/development/performance.md

 “Soft” caching is when the server doesn’t tell the client to keep the file in the local cache but instead provides a fingerprint as part of the response (the [“Etag”](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag)).
 On subsequent requests, the browser passes the fingerprint is passed as [“If-Match”](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Match) header.
 Should the fingerprint still match, the server responds with a 304 (“Not modified”) status code and an empty body.
 This should be used in scenarios where hard caching isn’t possible, so that even as a request/response roundtrip is necessary, it will be fast.

-#### HTTP Push and Preload
+#### Preload Hints

-HTTP Push had been a much anticipated feature of HTTP/2, promising that if the browser would request a resource, the server could automatically push secondary resources as well.
-For this purpose, the [`Link`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) header had been introduced, and according to the protocol specification, the secondary downloads should be immediately initiated when receiving this header.
-While this generally did work, the concept [turned out to be flawed](https://www.ctrl.blog/entry/http2-push-chromium-deprecation.html), and HTTP Push is effectively dead.
+The HTTP `Link` header lets a response hint at secondary resources the client should fetch early.
+Its predecessor, HTTP/2 Server Push, was [removed from browsers](https://www.ctrl.blog/entry/http2-push-chromium-deprecation.html), but [preload hints](https://www.keycdn.com/blog/http-preload-vs-http2-push) achieve almost the same effect: the response to the primary resource, such as an HTML page, carries a `Link` header pointing at the resources to load next.

-By the way, the hype around Push unfortunately created the myth that code splitting would be a good idea with HTTP/2 in general, which is not true.
-Yes, multiplexing allows parallel downloads over the same connection, but it needs to be initiated by the client side.
-And if the code is split in a way that all chunks are needed anyway, splitting only causes delays.
-In most cases, it is better to deliver one larger artefact than several small ones.
+A related caution: do not reflexively split code for HTTP/2.
+Multiplexing allows parallel downloads over one connection, but when all chunks are needed anyway, splitting only adds round-trips, so one larger artefact is usually better than several small ones.

-The good news is that the `Link` header has survived.
-Push may be dead, but [preloading hints](https://www.keycdn.com/blog/http-preload-vs-http2-push) have almost the same effect.
-The way this works is that the response to the primary ressource (e.g. an HTML page) contains the `Link` header which suggests to download the indicated resources.

 ```http
 Link: </styles.css?hash=23e7da>; rel=preload; as=style,</main.js?hash=f12b65>; rel=preload; as=script